Introduction to Cinema Studies

 - Film & Video History, Theory & Criticism

 Everyone appreciates film, but cinema studies is not merely movie appreciation.
 As an academic discipline, cinema studies explores the techniques filmmakers use to make meaning and the various frameworks within which viewers understand those meanings.
-This course explores the key concepts of cinematic communication and meaning: the shot and its relation to other shots in a sequence; the composition of shots; camera movement; editing; sound; mise-en-scène; and the relationship between form and content.
+This course offers an overview of the key concepts of cinematic communication and meaning: the shot and its relation to other shots in a sequence; the composition of shots; camera movement; editing; sound; mise-en-scène; and the relationship between form and content.
 These aesthetic concerns are grounded in theoretical approaches, including realism, genre, auteurs, stars and national cinemas, and methodologies based on ideology, psychoanalysis, feminism and postmodernism.
-The class views and discusses a range of classic films (and excerpts from others) as students develop a cinematic vocabulary and the ability to read a film through critical analysis.
+Students view and discuss a range of classic films (and excerpts from others), developing a cinematic vocabulary and the ability to read a film through critical analysis.
 Students are also encouraged to see and critique current first-run features in order to explore one another's reactions to today's commercial cinema.
-The following films are assigned: Battleship Potemkin (Sergei Eisenstein, 1925), Some Like It Hot (Billy Wilder, 1959), Psycho (Alfred Hitchcock, 1960), Cleo from 5 to 7 (Agnes Varda, 1961), The Conformist (Bernardo Bertolucci, 1970), The Conversation (Francis Ford Coppola, 1974), Do the Right Thing (Spike Lee, 1989).
-For the most part, students must watch the assigned films on their own time on DVD or online.